cterence/tailout/README.md

 ## Setup

-`tailout init` will initialize `tailout` and create a configuration file in `~/.tailout/config.yaml`.
-You can edit this file to change the default configuration for `tailout`.
+`tailout init` will initialize `tailout` by editing your Tailnet policy.

 You will also need to set up your AWS credentials. tailout will look for default credentials, like environment variables for access keys or an AWS profile.